1:3 lighting ratio – Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/5.6, 1/200

-When I teach lighting I always teach the 1:3 lighting ratio.
-After I show how you set up the main light and the fill I show them some ways to change the background quickly using gels.
+When I teach lighting, I always teach the 1:3 lighting ratio.
+After I show how you set up the leading light and the fill, I show them some ways to change the background quickly using gels.

 Now I will turn the main light off and then turn on just the fill light.

 Now for the main light it was measured for ƒ/5.6.
 I didn’t change the exposure on the camera I just shot the fill light at ƒ/4 to show it is darker than the main and where the direction of the light is coming and how it affects the model’s face.

 Then we talk about how she is in front of the white background, but it looks like a light gray.